When I tell someone that the art and practice of Tattooing first originated in Polynesia and Hawai’i, people do not believe me.

 Traditional Hawaiian tattoos in the past were applied under strict religious rules.
 Thus, it was a religious ceremony with the tattoo designs holding deep, multi-layered kaona, or hidden meaning and power.

-Since the Hawaiian Renaissance of the 1970s and the resulting pride in Hawaiian culture, the traditional Hawaiian tattoo designs are becoming increasingly common.
+Since the Hawaiian Renaissance of the 1970s and the resulting pride in Hawaiian culture, traditional Hawaiian tattoo designs are becoming increasingly common.

 In the days before Western contact, there were many tales of Hawaiian warriors having half their bodies covered from head to toe with a solid black tattoo, the kākau pa’ele.
 Since the ink was made from the soot of burned kukui, black was really the only color available.